emanuel2718/DarVIM/README.md

  * `i` : Enter Insert Mode
  * `v` : Enter Visual Mode
  * `V` : Enter Visual mode and highlight whole line
+ * `^` : Move to first non-whitespace character in the line (Having trouble in some apps i.e Notes)
+ * `-` : Move to first non-whitespace character of previous line (Having trouble in some apps i.e Notes)
+ * `+` : Move to first non-whitespace character of next line (Having trouble in some apps i.e Notes)

 &nbsp;